Olivia Hack

 Olivia Catherine Hack (born June 16, 1983) is an American actress, best known for providing the voice of Ty Lee in Nickelodeon's Avatar: The Last Airbender and Rhonda Wellington Lloyd in Hey Arnold!.
-She's also known for playing Cindy Brady in the 1990s theatrical Brady Bunch films.
+She is also known for playing Cindy Brady in the 1990s theatrical Brady Bunch films.
 Olivia has also done voice work for Fillmore!, Bratz as Cloe, Family Guy and Blood+.
 She appeared in Star Trek Generations, Party of Five and Gilmore Girls.

 Early life

-Olivia Catherine Hack was born June 16, 1983.
-Her mother, Mia, is an actress and a playwright, and her father is an animation director.
+Olivia Catherine Hack was born June 16, 1983 in Los Angeles, California.
+Her mother, Mea, was an actress and a playwright, and her father is an animation director.
 As a child actress, Hack appeared in her first commercial for Minolta when she was eight months old.
 She continued to work in commercials, including a series of national advertisements for McDonald's.
-She also sometimes worked as a model or acted in stage plays, but she found herself drawn primarily to television and film acting.
+She also sometimes worked as a child model and acted in stage plays, but she found herself drawn primarily to television and film acting.